Should you or should you not estimate a spike?

 What is a spike?

-In agile software development, a spike is a story that cannot be estimated until a development team runs a timeboxed investigation.
+In agile software development, a spike is a story that cannot be estimated until a development team runs a time-boxed investigation.
 The output of a spike is an estimate for the original story.

 If you implement all of your spikes for each release in a “Sprint 0”, you could estimate them.
 If you do, do so always so that your velocity will be reliable.
-Spikes are, like defects, generally harder to estimate correctly relative to user stories.
-It’s best to time-box them.

 If you don’t estimate spikes, your Sprint 0s or HIP Sprints may have no points.
 That’s no problem.
-When computing your average velocity and when release planning, you can exclude Sprint 0s or HIP Sprints — don’t count them in the devisor when averaging your velocity; don’ t allocate points to them when release planning.
+When computing your average velocity and when release planning, you can exclude Sprint 0s or HIP Sprints — don’t count them in the divisor when averaging your velocity; don’ t allocate points to them when release planning.